Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 ```
 *Substitute with your actual ULA.*

-`rad` automatically advertises all IPv6 prefixes assigned to an interface by default; At this point, the delegated prefix, and the prefix (subnet) encompassing our ULA.
+By default, `rad` discovers prefixes to announce by inspecting the IPv6 addresses configured on an interface (rad.conf(5)); At this point, the delegated prefix, and the prefix (subnet) encompassing our ULA.

 `dns.. nameserver fd00:AAAA:BBBB:CCCC::1..` configures `rad` to advertise the DNS nameserver (ULA) to your LAN.

 This means:
-- Clients will receive both the delegated prefix (2600:4040....::/64), the ULA's prefix (fd00:AAAA:BBBB:CCCC::/64) and the custom DNS (ULA) address (fd00:AAAA:BBBB:CCCC::1) configured above.
+- Clients will receive both the delegated prefix (2600:4040....::/64), the ULA's prefix (fd00:AAAA:BBBB:CCCC::/64) even though not explicitly included in `rad.conf`
+- Clients also receive the custom DNS (ULA) address (fd00:AAAA:BBBB:CCCC::1) configured above.
 - They will autoconfigure GUA addresses like 2600:4040:AAAA:BBBB::abcd for themselves derived from the delegated prefix using SLAAC.
 - These GUAs give each device on your network a publicly routable IPv6 address.
 - They will autoconfigure private ULA addresses like fd00:AAAA:BBBB:CCCC::abcd for themselves derived from the ULA's prefix using SLAAC.